 Brooks has certainly been a factor in Handley’s success.
-Handley went 6-4 in the regular season and 5-1 in their region.
+Handley went 7-5 during the 2019 season and went 5-1 in their region.
 The team lost, 9-6, in the second round of the AHSAA Class 4A playoffs.
 Brooks finished the season with 64 tackles, 14 for a loss, and caught seven touchdowns on offense.
 He was named to the ASWA’s All-State team.

 Still, Brooks earned all-state honors.
 That turned the heads of college coaches, who considered his size and tape before offering him.
 Now he’s set to showcase his skills in the Under Armour All-American Game come January 2021, but not before gaining another year of improvement under his belt.

 No matter where Brooks ends up, he’s going to be wreaking havoc on Saturdays.
 You better hope it’s just not against your team.